Kylie Jenner

-Kylie Kristen Jenner (born August 10, 1997) is an American media personality, socialite, and businesswoman.
-She starred in the E! reality television series Keeping Up with the Kardashians from 2007 to 2021 and is the founder and owner of cosmetic company Kylie Cosmetics.
-She is the fourth-most-followed person on Instagram.
+Kylie Kristen Jenner (born August 10, 1997) is an American media personality, socialite and businesswoman.
+She starred in the E! reality television series Keeping Up with the Kardashians from 2007 to 2021 and then the Hulu reality television series The Kardashians from 2022.
+She is the founder and owner of cosmetic company Kylie Cosmetics.
+She is currently the fifth-most-followed person on Instagram.

-At age 14 in 2012, Jenner collaborated with the clothing brand PacSun, along with her sister Kendall, and created a line of clothing, Kendall & Kylie.
+At age 14 in 2012, Jenner collaborated with the clothing brand PacSun with her sister Kendall, and created a line of clothing, Kendall & Kylie.
 In 2015, she launched her own cosmetics line called Kylie Lip Kits, which was renamed to Kylie Cosmetics the following year.
-They also released a mobile app that reached number one on the iTunes App Store called Kendall and Kylie.

-Jenner has been an influential figure in culture since the mid 2010s.
+Jenner has been an influential figure in pop culture since the mid-2010s.
 In 2014 and 2015, Time magazine listed the Jenner sisters on their list of the most influential teens in the world, citing their considerable influence among youth on social media.
 In 2017, Jenner was placed on the Forbes Celebrity 100 list, making her the youngest person to be featured on the list.
-Jenner starred on her own spin-off series, Life of Kylie, which premiered in 2017.
-In November 2018, New York Post credited her for being the most influential celebrity in the fashion industry.
+Jenner also starred on her own spin-off series, Life of Kylie, which premiered in 2017.

-Jenner's wealth and its coverage on the magazine Forbes has been a source of controversy in the past.
-In 2019, the magazine estimated Jenner's net worth at US$1 billion and called her the world's youngest self-made billionaire at age 21; the notion of Jenner being self-made has been controversial.
+Jenner's wealth and its coverage in Forbes has been a source of controversies in the past.
+In 2019, the magazine estimated Jenner's net worth at US$1 billion and called her the world's youngest self-made billionaire at age 21, but it turned out to be false, as Forbes revealed that Jenner and her team had deceptively forged tax-returns to create an image she was a billionaire.
 In May 2020, Forbes released a statement accusing Jenner of forging tax documents so she would appear as a billionaire.

 Early life

-Kylie Kristen Jenner was born on August 10, 1997, in Los Angeles, California.
-The youngest daughter of former Olympic decathlete champion Caitlyn Jenner (then known as Bruce Jenner) and television personality and businesswoman Kris Jenner (née Houghton).
-From both of her parents' side, she is of Dutch, English, Irish, and Scottish ancestry, with some Welsh ancestry from her father's side.
-Jenner has an older sister, Kendall and eight older half-siblings.
+Kylie Kristen Jenner was born on August 10, 1997, in Los Angeles, California, the youngest daughter of former Olympic decathlete champion Caitlyn Jenner (then known as Bruce Jenner) and television personality and businesswoman Kris Jenner (née Houghton).
+Jenner has an older sister, Kendall, and eight older half-siblings.
 From Caitlyn's side of the family, she has three older half-brothers―Burt, Brandon, and Brody Jenner―and one older half-sister Cassandra Marino.
 From Kris' side of the family, Jenner has three older half-sisters―Kourtney, Kim, Khloé―and one older half-brother Rob Kardashian.
 Her parents divorced in 2015, prior to her father's transition.

 Jenner attended Sierra Canyon School, where she was also a member of the cheerleading team.
 Jenner claims to have performed in plays while attending school, along with community plays.
 In 2012, she became homeschooled and enrolled in an at-home education program, from which she graduated with a high school diploma in July 2015 from Laurel Springs School in Ojai, California.

+In February 2007, a sex tape from 2003 featuring her sister Kim Kardashian and her ex-boyfriend R&B singer Ray J, titled Kim Kardashian, Superstar, was leaked, significantly contributing to the Kardashian family's surge in popularity.